HOOP Club takes on the YAC Conference!

 February 14, 2020

-Now when you first read the title of this article, did you question what ‘YAC’ was?
+When you first read the title of this article, did you question what ‘YAC’ was?
 Did you first think of the animal and wonder why a group of your fellow students went on a field trip to go learn about it?
 If so, that would be a great thought but that’s not what this conference was about!
 YAC is short for Youth Activation Committee- or what we at Lake Shore call ‘H.O.O.P’ Club (helping out other people).
 Among other things, HOOP club is responsible for a lot of what happens behind the scene for our Unified Basketball team.

 The first YAC conference held in our region was five years ago and Lake Shore started in 2016.
 This conference is to help educate schools about unified sports and their importance.
 It helps everyone share their ideas and explain the practices that are currently working for other schools, including Lake Shore, Eden, Starpoint, Iroquois and many more.
 HOOP Club takes a couple of students there each year to gather new ideas to bring to the table for the spring season.

 This year, Lake Shore was offered the exciting opportunity of being able to present how we get “Fans in the Stands.”
 Jessica Mariano started off the presentation by talking about how to get involved as a student coach while Dayna Sterner and myself, Emily Thomas, finished it off by talking about ways we get fans in the stands!
 For an example a unique way we get everyone hyped up is by printing out large pictures of the whole team and putting them in the hallway.